 The typ (type) header parameter is used to declare the type of this object.
 If present, it is RECOMMENDED that its value be either "JWT" or "urn:ietf:params:oauth:token-type:jwt" to indicate that this object is a JWT.
 The typ value is a case sensitive string.
-This header parameter is OPTIONAL.
+Use of this header parameter is OPTIONAL.